 When Paul arrives in Jakob’s home country, Jakob must decide: will he play an active role in Paul’s pursuit of a better life, or remain the detached filmmaker?
 In the end the film takes a twist – one that neither Paul nor Jakob could have foreseen when they first met in the Moroccan forest.
 The film tells the story of their unusual friendship; a friendship that emerged before the backdrop of Europe’s ongoing political debates on migration.

 For the 2014 European Elections, Preuss coordinated the writing of the electoral manifesto of Bündnis 90/The Greens, and he has worked as an adviser on European Affairs for the Greens’ parliamentary group at the German Bundestag.
-In the past, he has also worked for the Commonwealth of Independent States at the NGO “Reporters without Borders” and participated in numerous Election Observation Missions mostly in the former Soviet Union and the Democratic Republic of Congo.
+In the past, he has also worked as a desk-officer for the Commonwealth of Independent States at the NGO “Reporters without Borders” and participated in numerous Election Observation Missions mostly in the former Soviet Union and the Democratic Republic of Congo.

 In 2014 Jakob co-founded the initiative GehtAuchAnders, which encourages artists to engage with political issues and take a stance.
 He is regularly invited to speak as an expert on migration as a result of the four years of research conducted for “When Paul came over the Sea.”